notrobintaylor/fx_slipstream/README.md

 **predelay** is the gap between the dry signal and the first reflection.
 At 0 ms the reverb is immediate – good for pad-like washes.
 At 100–200 ms the space feels large and the reverb sits behind the dry signal.

 **input gain** controls how much signal enters the tank.
 At 0% nothing new goes in, but existing reflections ring out.
-Useful as a waveform enthusiast target: loud playing pushes more signal into the reverb.
+Useful as an envelope follower target: loud playing pushes more signal into the reverb.

 **decay** is how much energy survives each trip around the tank.
 At 50% the hall is moderate.
 At 90%+ it sustains almost indefinitely.
 The tanh limiter catches anything that tries to grow beyond unity.